top of page

 Principal Investigator

-Maria Rosa Bono, PhD
+Maria Rosa Bono

-Maria Rosa Bono, PhD
+Maria Rosa Bono

 Director at Immunology Lab at the Universidad de Chile